Bulinche/Dwelling---Project-3/README.md

 ## GETTING THE DATA

-Data extraction: Research process in different sources.
+Data extraction: Research process in different sources to obtain the necessary variables to develop the application.

 <br>